cococry/lyssa/README.md

 is made to be modern and aestethic.
 The goal of this project is to make listening to music amazing, visually and audibly.

+Lyssa has the capability to easily download music from various streaming services.
+Under the hood, yt-dlp is used to download the music files.

 The Lyssa application is written in C++ 17.
 It uses the [Leif Library](https://github.com/cococry/leif), a GUI Library that i've written in C, for the entire User Interface of the Application.
 For windowing, the [GLFW Library](https://github.com/glfw/glfw) is used.
 Additionally, Lyssa depends on [taglib](https://github.com/taglib/taglib) for handling
 ID3 Tags for Music Files.
 For Audio, Lyssa uses the [miniaudio.h library](https://github.com/mackron/miniaudio).